zzzprojects/learn-orm/tutorials/csharp-tutorial/switch-statement.md

  - Each value is called a case, and the variable being switched on is checked for each switch case.
  - It provides an efficient way to transfer the execution to different parts of a code based on the value of the expression.
- - The structure switch-case chooses which part of the programming code to execute based on the calculated value of a certain expression
+ - The structure switch-case chooses which part of the programming code to execute based on the calculated value of a certain expression.

 ```csharp
 switch (expression)